zbenmo/yapy3c/docs/part_IV.md

 ```<map at 0x7fbb082cdb20>```

 We got a map object.
-To see the values, we we can construct a list out of the map (which is an iterable):
+To see the values, we can construct a list out of the map (which is an iterable):

 ``` py
 list(map(str.upper, sentence.split()))